-Names of employees that were Names of their authorized Date notified: representatives:
+Names of employees that were notified: Names of their authorized representatives: Date

 Independent contractors and other employers present at the workplace during the high-risk exposure period.

 Names of individuals that were notified: Date

 What were the workplace conditions that could have contributed to the risk of COVID-19 exposure? [enter information]